Code-Institute-Submissions/ucd-band/README.md

 When the image was clicked, the full size of the image was on another tab.
 Resize the width of the browser window to see the responsiveness of the images and tables.

 Ensure all links have been manually tested to ensure that they are pointing to the correct destination.
+This include anchor links.

 Make sure the videos and audios were run as intended.
 If the browser did not support video or audio, display the message 'Your browser does not support video or audio tag'.